Kaewin/phase1_project_group2/README.md

 - The Boeing 727 make is the only Boeing make with three engines, and since three engine makes are the safest we will therfore reccommend that for passenger commercial planes.

-- And the Sikorsky S76 helicopter for private enterprises since it has reliably held a high number of average uninjured passengers over time and because the Bell 214ST ceased production in 1993.
+- And the Sikorsky S-92A helicopter for private enterprises since it holds the highest average of uninjured passengers during crashes.

 # References